 Along with Habit Reversal Training (HRT), Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention, and where needed, family therapy, Dr. Fletcher offers an understanding and supportive space to reduce and eliminate these behaviors.
 Monthly support groups, up-to-date information on the treatment of BFRBs, and staying up to date in the field of BFRB research are a few of the ways we help people who want to stop pulling or picking.

 We sponsor a quarterly Support Group in San Diego for adults with BFRBs – please bookmark this page for dates and information, or follow us at bfrbsupport on Facebook.

-On her YouTube channel, Dr. Fletcher has produced numerous videos on BFRBs.
-Below are some of her videos, and she is currently working to develop educational materials for parents and family members.
+On my YouTube channel, I have produced numerous videos on BFRBs.
+Below are some of my videos, and I am currently working to develop educational materials for parents and family members.

 Trichotillomania Learning Center – the place for comprehensive information on any Body-Focused Repetitive Behavior, news, research, events, support groups, trained therapists, and conferences.